top of page

 • Any action following the allegation of abuse against a staff member will be taken in consultation with the health board and An Garda Síochána.
 An immediate meeting with these two agencies will be arranged.

-• After these consultations, the accused person will be informed by the Director of his/her future in Made of Music.
+• After these consultations, the accused person will be informed by the Director of his/her future in Made of Music Limited.

 Recruitment and Selection Practices